Pepperoni2/CCL1/diary.md

 balancing enemy stats, added some new backgrounds and music new phase 4 enemy added
 Tomorrow: add new upgrades, start to draw playable character

+22.01.20225
+game balancing, implemented character sprite, added new collectable (the magnet) planning to add one last collectable (the medkit)
+Tomorrow: add basic sounds and title screen for the final touch